heyAyushh/YouPun/README.md

 Project Dependencies are

--BotBuilder framework for Node.Js (npm install BotBuilder) -Restify for server based applications(npm install Restify)
+-BotBuilder framework for Node.Js (npm install BotBuilder)

+-Restify for server based applications(npm install Restify)

-also Bot-Framework Emulator to debugging it (or Use VSCode for it).
+also Bot-Framework Emulator for debugging it (or Use VSCode for it).

 YouPun works on Phonetics of Language English and Thereby doesn't support any other Language.